How to Save Money on Wedding Invitations

 So you're engaged, and you've begun to look for save the dates or wedding invitations.
 Perhaps you're shocked that invitations cost more than you though they would.
 Wedding invitations, like all your other wedding vendors and supplies, aren't cheap.
 Hopefully you feel good knowing that you're supporting a woman-owned small business, but that doesn't necessarily help your wallet.
 One thing to keep in mind while looking at invitations, is that you can expect to be spending a little under 10% of your wedding budget on your stationery pieces (save the dates, invitations, and day-of items like programs, menus, & place cards).

 To help you understand a little bit behind the price tag of those pretty invitations you've got your eye on, here's a bit of an inside look.
-You're hiring a stationery designer because they know a thing or 2 about paper.
+You're hiring a stationery designer because they know a thing or two about paper.
 Good, thick paper isn't cheap, especially not that luxe cotton paper you've been dreaming of.
 Stationery designers also have overhead expenses they need to account for, like their printer, inks, shipping fees from vendors and to their clients, and monthly software fees that let them design your pretty paper goods and run their business smoothly.
 Lastly, designers need to make sure they're being paid for their time.
-Think about all the back and forth communication, time spent working with vendors, and the time it takes to cut all your invitation pieces after being printed.
+Think about all the back and forth communication, time putting together your files, time spent working with suppliers, time checking over all the printed pieces, assembly time, and packing time.
 While there's nothing that you as the client can do about this, there are a few things you can do or ask about in order to cut costs.

 Assemble Your Invitations by Hand

-Stationers often offer assembly services for busy brides that don't have the time or patience to stuff, address, and seal 100+ envelopes.
+Stationers often offer assembly and mailing services for busy couples that don't have the time or patience to stuff, address, seal, and stamp 100+ envelopes.
 If you do have time and energy to do this on your own, that's a good way to cut costs, and usually your invitation designer won't mind giving you assembly tips if you're a little lost.
-I always recommend using an envelope sealer when you're hand assembling your suites because envelope glue tastes bad, dries out your mouth, and it takes forever to lick them all!
+I always recommend using an envelope sealer or a damp, clean sponge when you're hand assembling your suites because envelope glue tastes bad, dries out your mouth, and it takes forever to lick them all!

 Order Your Stamps Online

-Forever stamps now cost $0.55 each, which can add up, especially if you forgot to include them in your budgeting.
+Forever stamps now cost $0.58 each, which can add up, especially if you forgot to include them in your budgeting.
 You'll be needing stamps for your save the dates, invitations, thank you cards, and potentially your rsvp envelopes if you want to ensure you'll get them back on time.
 I'm not a big fan buying stamps from the Post Office because they only have a small collection of current stamps, and they don't offer any sort of bulk pricing.
 It's so random, but if an American flag fits into your wedding theme, you can buy Forever stamps with American flags on Ebay for about 20% less than face value!
-They only come in sets of 100, but between your save the dates, invitations, and thank you cards, you might be needing 100 or 200 stamps haha.
+They only come in sets of 100, but between your save the dates, invitations, and thank you cards, you might be needing a few hundred stamps!
 Another option to consider is vintage stamps.
-Ebay and Etsy both have vintage stamps and you can often purchase a set of random vintage stamps for a good bit lower than face value.
-I personally love the look of having several themed stamps on an envelope!
+Ebay and Etsy both have vintage stamps, and while vintage postage typically costs more than face value, you may be able to find some that are below face value.
+Just make sure you include the correct amount of postage!
+I personally love the look of having several themed stamps on an envelope.

 Think About Using White Envelopes